Gilberto-Mascena/projeto-agenda-spring-boot/README.md

 3. **How to Run the Project**: Steps to run the project in your local environment, including the use of Maven.
 4. **Accessing the H2 Console**: Provides details on how to access the H2 database for monitoring and testing directly.
-5. **Testing**: Explains how to run automated tests to ensure that functionality is working correctly.
-6. **Project Structure**: Description of the project directory structure.
+5. **Project Structure**: Description of the project directory structure.
-7. **Contribution and License**: How to contribute to the project and license under which the code is available.
+6. **Contribution and License**: How to contribute to the project and license under which the code is available.

 This README will provide a clear and practical overview of how to run, test, and contribute to the project.